How Stargate Universe Should Have Gone

 At the end of the first season, rather than an invasion by the Lucian Alliance, the action involves the unlocking of Destiny's bridge, and a subsequent attempt to use a wormhole drive jump next to another black hole in order to propel them back to the Milky Way, or somewhere nearer to it at least.
 The attempt is cancelled at the last minute when Eli calculates that with their current trajectory the wormhole will be bent through the black hole, and nobody is sure what would happen if you tried to gate through a black hole.
 Instead they continue through normal space dangerously close to the event horizon, slingshotting back around the black hole, and emerge back into safety... only to find that the positions of the stars have all shifted significantly.
 They passed so close to the black hole that their time was notably dilated, and they are now at least several centuries in the future.

 Here in the future, they find a civilization similar to that encountered near the end of canon SGU S2, descended from the colony left behind on the mysterious planet that shouldn't have been there.
 Their colony has become a tiny fledgeling interstellar empire.
-The crew of Destiny have mixed reactions to this discovery; on the one hand it is awesome to find an entire civilization of their descendents, who remember them as mythic figures from the ancient past; on the other hand, they are saddened to be, apparently, several thousand years in their future, with no hope of ever returning to the Earth that they knew, even if they could find it in space again.
+The crew of Destiny have mixed reactions to this discovery; on the one hand it is awesome to find an entire civilization of their descendants, who remember them as mythic figures from the ancient past; on the other hand, they are saddened to be, apparently, several thousand years in their future, with no hope of ever returning to the Earth that they knew, even if they could find it in space again.
 Meanwhile, this new human civilization out here in the middle of nowhere is struggling against some of the alien races in this galaxy first encountered in season 1, including the tall blue aliens (their most personal enemies), the short grey aliens (unhelpful allies in their own dire straights), and the automated drones (everyone's greatest foe).
-Over the course of season 2, the crew of Destiny attempt to help their descendents in their battles against these enemies, and in exchange they receive much help in resupplying and repairing Destiny itself.
+Over the course of season 2, the crew of Destiny attempt to help their descendants in their battles against these enemies, and in exchange they receive much help in resupplying and repairing Destiny itself.

 The second season ends when Eli discovers on Destiny an Ancient time drive.
-He wants to activate it and try to use it to travel back in time to before they attempted the jump near the black hole, to at least get them back to their own time, so they can continue trying to get back to Earth, and maybe spare this galaxy's civilization the thousands of years of isolated stuggle it's been through.
+He wants to activate it and try to use it to travel back in time to before they attempted the jump near the black hole, to at least get them back to their own time, so they can continue trying to get back to Earth, and maybe spare this galaxy's civilization the thousands of years of isolated struggle it's been through.
 Many people are very hesitant about any use of time travel, but after much debate the pros outweigh the cons, and it is brought online.
-However, when it is activated something malfunctions; they do successfully jump through time, but it is discovered that the drive has suffered much damage from the ship's long time in the first black hole's accretion disc, and they did not jump to the time frame that they wanted; instead of travelling back in time, they have instead travelled even further forward in time!
+However, when it is activated something malfunctions; they do successfully jump through time, but it is discovered that the drive has suffered much damage from the ship's long time in the first black hole's accretion disc, and they did not jump to the time frame that they wanted; instead of traveling back in time, they have instead travelled even further forward in time!
 Use of the time drive is thereafter disallowed; they keep getting further and further from their own place and time.

 There is now a reasonably advanced interstellar human civilization spanning this galaxy; the allied grey aliens and the enemy blue aliens have both been destroyed by the drones, but the human civilization has absorbed their technology from their ruins and, combining it with their own advanced knowledge, have been slowly driving the drones back.